iterative/dvc.org/content/docs/studio/rest-api.md

 ## Download model

 Get signed URL to download the model binaries for a model from the <abbr>model registry</abbr>.
-Requires the model to be stored with DVC with S3 or Azure [remote].
+Requires the model to be stored with DVC with a S3, Azure, http or https [remote].
 Note, that you need to
 [set up remote cloud credentials](/doc/studio/user-guide/account-management#cloud-credentials) for Studio to have rights to the signed URLs.
 The signed URLs expire after one hour.